MCP HubMCP Hub

 Limitations

-• Node Deletion: The AI may hesitate to delete nodes; encourage it through prompts.
+• Node Deletion: The AI may be hesitant to delete nodes.
+Encourage deletion explicitly through prompts if necessary.

 Contribution